aimms/documentation/dataexchange/rest.rst

 	The functions in the `dex::client` namespace offer alternative to the `httpclient` library, fully integrated within the Data Exchange library which will most likely be necessary for API calls anyway to map request bodies and responses to identifiers in the model.
 Both offer similar functionality, although there are some differences, most notably

-	* the `httpclient` library does automatic proxy discovery, while for `dex::client` requests proxy discovery must be performed manually via the :js:func:`dex::client::ProxyResolve` function and subsequently set via the curl `CURLOPT_PROXY` option
+	* the `httpclient` library does automatic proxy discovery, while for `dex::client` requests proxy discovery must be performed manually via the :js:func:`dex::client::ProxyResolve` function and subsequently set via the curl `PROXY` option
 	* `dex::client` HTTP requests can make use of all libCurl functionality that is available via libCurl options but not in the `httpclient` library (e.g. SPNEGO authentication)
 	* `dex::client` HTTP requests only support a fully asynchronous execution model, optimized for massive amounts of HTTP/API requests to be executed in parallel